lambdamikel/LambdaSpeak/README.md

 ![Bill of Material and Footprints from KiCAD](images/bom-and-footprints.jpg)

+In addition, I suggest to use standard stackable Arduino Headers for plugging in the speech daughter board.
+A standard 2x25 angled IDC Box Header can then be used to plug LAmbdaSpeak into the **Mother X4 board**, to connect a 50 pin ribbon cable, or to plug it into [my CPC 464 epansion port connector](https://oshpark.com/shared_projects/3yA33GYO).

 The form factors are for illustration only.
 Instead of ceramic disc capacitors, I have used ceramic multilayer capacitors mostly.
 I recommend using DIP sockets at least for the GAL22V10 and ATmega, such that they can be reprogrammed easily when a new firmware arrives.

+The audio section is completely optional.
+If you don't require audio mixing, just route the "Amdrum" PCM output directly to the audio output jack J4, and you wont need J3.
+This can be achieved by connecting a cable between C6 and C8 (check the schematics), and by omitting all of the audio circuit components.
+You will need the RC for Amdrum mode though, i.e., C5 and R4 are required.
+In the configuration, the resistors R7, R8, R9, the J4 audio jack, and capacitors C6, C7, C8, C9, and the Op amp U5 can be omitted.
+Speech output comes directly from the daughter board's audio jack, of course, but it is convenient to at least keep jack J4 for Amdrum PCM output, as described.

 ### Firmware for LambdaSpeak 1.95 - GAL22V10 and ATmega 644